 Surgical repair is the norm.

-Physiotherapy continues until the patient’s range of motion and strength are maximized.
-Heavy physical use of the shoulder is prohibited for an additional 6 weeks.
-Patients undergoing a distal clavicle resection are simply protected in a sling for 2 weeks to allow soft-tissue healing to occur.
+Physiotherapy is continued until the patient’s range of motion and strength are maximized.
+The heavy physical use of the shoulder is prohibited for an additional 6 weeks.

-In severe injuries, the patients may develop impingement symptoms secondary to the drop down of the shoulder and the abnormal biomechanics.
-Patients might also report muscle-fatigue discomfort.
+- Impingement symptoms secondary to the drop down of the shoulder and the abnormal biomechanics.

 - Cosmetic deformity